badetitou/badetitou.github.io/_posts/2017-08-21-SmartTest.md

     load".

 ./pharo $PROJECT_NAME.image eval --save "
     SmTTestCoverageTestFinderStrategy prepareInJenkinsForPackagesNamed: #('SmartTest')
   ".
 ```

-You have to change the last line by replacing `#('SmartTest')` by list of packages corresponding to your project.
+You have to change the last line by replacing `#('SmartTest')` by a list of packages corresponding to your project.
 You should change `$VERSION` by `master` if you want to work only with the stable version of SmartTest.
 Or by `development` for the development version of SmartTest.

 ### Help us

 I'm also working on test usage habit.
-If you'd like to use SmartTest and in the same time help us (because it's awesome ;) ).
+If you'd like to use SmartTest and at the same time help us (because it's awesome ;) ).

 {% include image.html